XiaoXiaoSN/dotfiles/nvim/current/REAEME.md

 ## Language Servers

 ### Automatically Install
-We can use `Mason` to help us install them.
-Or, install them manually
+We can use `:Mason` to help us install them.
 ```
 nvim +MasonInstallAll
 ```

 ### Manually Install

+Or, install them manually

 Rust

 ```